 Strive for a workplace culture in which individuality is both noticed and valued.
 Demonstrate care for all employees and provide routine opportunities for check-ins.
 Workplace support, understanding and trust all reduce the likelihood of an individual feeling like an outsider.

-Bring everyone on board
+No. 2: Bring everyone on board

 Seven out of 10 employees say their organization fails to inform them of opportunities to promote inclusion in their day-to-day work.
-To better communicate genuine support for the idea of belonging, make everyone responsible for achieving D&I goals day-to-day.
+To better communicate genuine support for the idea of belonging, make everyone responsible for achieving DEI goals day-to-day.

 Encourage employees to value what each person can bring to the table by caring for one another, advocating for everyone’s voice to be heard, and investing in their colleagues’ growth and development.
-Incorporate employee input into organizational values to show individuals they have a meaningful, equitable role in building a more inclusive workplace.
+Incorporate employee input into organizational values to show individuals they have a meaningful role in building a more inclusive workplace.

-Demonstrate care through benefits and initiatives
+No. 3: Demonstrate care through benefits and initiatives

 Benefits applicable to all demographic groups, such as flexible work scheduling and emotional wellness programs, signal to employees that you care about their distinct needs and demands inside and outside of work.
 Such signs of appreciation help drive a sense of belonging.
-In fact, our research shows that inclusive benefits and initiatives can increase feelings of inclusion by up to 38%.
+In fact, our research shows that these benefits and initiatives can increase feelings of inclusion by up to 38%.